brainspinner/cvasl/docs/index.rst

-.. brainspin documentation master
+.. cv_asl documentation master

-brainspin documentation
+cv_asl documentation
 =======================

-Here is some general information about the brainspin  package.
+Here is some general information about the cv_asl package.
 We are working on documentation for programmers and medical professionals with some coding experience.